-That’s great to hear you have such a happy little girl even though she won’t listen.
-You’ve asked a really great question because your little girl is between phases so to speak and a lot of parents have difficulty negotiating the changes between what’s needed for one phase and what’s needed for another.
+That’s great to hear you have such a happy little girl, even though she won’t listen.
+You’ve asked a really great question because your little girl is between phases, so to speak, and a lot of parents have difficulty negotiating the changes between what’s needed for one phase and what’s needed for another.

-Toddlers don’t want to run your family
+My kid won’t listen: Toddlers don’t want to run your family

-So what does this mean in practice?
+My kid won’t listen: So what does this mean in practice?

-Then later she tries again, only this time you’ve invited Granny for dinner and hate the idea of confrontation so you try and smooth things over.
-“She’s just having a bad day’ you think.
-Days pass and weeks and the behaviour worsens.
+Later, she tries again, but this time you’ve invited Granny to dinner, and you despise confrontation, so you try to smooth things over.
+“She’s just having a bad day,” you think.
+The behaviour worsens as the days and weeks pass.
 Now she hits routinely.
-Ok, you think.
+Okay, you think about it.
 It’s frustration.
-If I just try and calm her down and explain why it hurts, she’ll stop.
+If I just try to calm her down and explain why it hurts, she’ll stop.
 So you try and rationally explain to her that hitting hurts.
 You pull a face.
-“Ow, not nice,” you say but the behaviour doesn’t stop, it gets worse.
+“Ow, that’s not nice,” you say, but the behaviour doesn’t stop; it gets worse.

 Your child is trying to tell you something

-In your case, your little girl is just entering this stage and none of the behaviours you’ve mentioned are entrenched but she is testing you, so you need to consider very carefully how to respond.
+In your case, your little girl is just entering this stage, and none of the behaviours you’ve mentioned are entrenched, but she is testing you, so you need to consider very carefully how to respond.

 You want to be firm but loving.
-Provide the boundaries in a fair and clear way and make sure you’re not a push over.
-You also want to do so calmly without a whole lot of attention devoted to her naughtiness.
+Provide the boundaries in a fair and clear way, and make sure you’re not a pushover.
+You also want to do so calmly, without a whole lot of attention devoted to her naughtiness.

 To get more of your parenting questions answered, please visit my parenting services page.